 - Q1.
 AB Cleaning Services Company provided free cleaning service to the home of his employees.
 Can the company claim input tax on purchase of the equipment used for providing the cleaning service? - A1.
-Yes, the cleaning services company can claim input tax that he incurred on the acquisition of the equipment used for providing the free services.
+Yes, the cleaning services company can claim input tax that he incurred on the acquisition of the equipment used for providing the free services. - Q2.

-- Q2.
 A manufacturing company provided transportation (worker bus) for free to his workers.
 If the company rent a few buses for the transportation, can the company claim for input tax incurred on the rental? - A2.
-Yes, the manufacturing company can claim input tax that he incurred on the rental of the buses as it is his business expenses. - Q3.
+Yes, the manufacturing company can claim input tax that he incurred on the rental of the buses as it is his business expenses.

+- Q3.
 A firm gives a trip to Pulau Redang to one of his staffs for excellent performance.
 Can the firm claim input tax that he incurred on the purchase of the package? - A3.
 Yes, the company can claim the input tax incurred on the purchase of the package. - Q4.
 Company A purchased 10 hampers worth RM2,000 to be given to his workers.
 Can the company claim input tax incurred on the acquisition? - A4.
 Yes, the company can claim the tax that he incurred on the purchase of the goods. - Q5.
 What document must I use to claim input tax on goods and services given as employee benefits? - A5.
 You can claim input tax incurred on goods and services which you acquired and given free to your employees as long as you hold the relevant document such as tax invoice on your acquisition. - Q6.
 If the tax invoice is addressed to the employee, can input tax be claimed? - A6.
-No, unless the supplies of goods and services are acquired in the course of his official duty or acting on behalf of the taxable person. - Q7.
+No, except for in the case on Q8. - Q7.
 Can a company claim GST incurred on training for his staff? - A7.
-Yes, GST incurred is claimable because training is directly attributable to business. - Q8.
-Can a company claim input tax on hand phone usage which is in the employee's name?

-A8.
-Yes, input tax incurred is claimable provided that the company can prove that the expense is for business purpose borne by the company, i.e. appear in the company's account and/or stated in the policy of the company.
+Yes, GST incurred is claimable if the training is provided in the course ad furtherance of business. - Q8.
+Can a company claim input tax on hand phone usage which is in the employee's name? - A8.
+Yes, only hand phone bill under employee's name, input tax incurred is claimable provided that the company can prove that the expense is for business purpose borne by the company, i.e. appear in the company's account and/or stated in the policy of the company.